mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 -   Not sufficient: Even if pre-trends are parallel, other confounders could affect results.
 -   Not necessary: Parallel trends may emerge only after treatment, depending on behavioral responses.

-Thus, we cannot prove DiD is valid---we can only present evidence that supports the assumptions.
+Thus, we cannot prove DiD is valid.
+We can only present evidence that supports the assumptions.

 ------------------------------------------------------------------------